-This page will walk you through how to register for classes, including meeting with your advisor, selecting courses, clearing holds, and how to change your schedule.
-Here are a few tips:
+This tutorial walks you through how to register for classes, including meeting with your advisor, selecting courses, clearing holds, and making changes to your schedule.

 - Getting Started

 Each fall the College publishes a new version of the course catalog.
 The course catalog contains academic policies and requirements, as well as course listings of the courses that may be offered.
 Students are encouraged to download the catalog and become familiar with its contents.
 If program requirements or course offerings change, appropriate substitutions will be made so that the student may still graduate within the intended time frame.

 Go to the course offerings page to download the upcoming semester's courses, including days, times, locations, and instructors.
 To see if a course is full, check the course scheduler.
 Note: Select Open & Closed to display all sections.